iterative/dvc.org/content/docs/studio/user-guide/account-and-billing/billing-and-payment.md

 # Billing and Payment

-Studio is free for individuals and teams with up to 2 members.
+DVC Studio is free for individuals and teams with up to 2 members.
 The Free plan is designed for teams that are starting out: you can invite one other team member and import as many repositories as you want.